 Why is my PUR faucet filter so slow

-The PUR faucet filter will be slow because of air blockages, high debris level in the water, hot water damage, hard water damage, incorrect installation, or an old filter.
+The PUR faucet filter will be slow because of air blockages, high debris levels in the water, hot water damage, hard water damage, incorrect installation, or an old filter.
 Here is how to troubleshoot a slow faucet filter.

 - Air bubbles in the filter are a very common problem with faucet filters.
 Remove the filter from the faucet mount and place the filter in a glass jar that is larger than the filter.
 Fill the glass until it covers the filter and let it soak for about 15 minutes.
 Remove the filter from the glass jar and gently tap the filter on the side of the sink.
 Hold the filter upright under running water for about 20-30 seconds, and then reinstall it onto the faucet mount.